Musfi567/21f-bsai-51-movie_reviews-/README.md

 ### CODE EXPLAINATION :

-Firstly , we can ### import the Necessary Libraries.
+## import the Necessary Libraries.

 import pandas as pd  (To Read the file) import numpy as np   (To used for the array)